prebid/prebid.github.io/faq/prebid-mobile-faq.md

 ### How long does it take to initialize?
 Is not measured, but very fast.
 Because it makes only initialization of internal classes and optional health check calls to PBS.
 The result of the health check call does not influence the SDK behavior, so publishers may not wait for its result during the initialization.

+## API Questions

+### What is the difference between Original API and Rendering API?

+The main difference is that with Original API, the Prebid demand is rendered by the Ad Server SDK (Google Mobile Ads SDK) using Prebid Universal Creative.
+But with Rendering API, Prebid SDK renders the winning bid in its own Web or Video views.

 ## iOS Specifics